James7168/Quantitative-Backtesting-and-Risk-Reporting-Engine/Quantitative Backtesting and Risk Reporting Engine/quantitative_backtester/README.md

 Bar data -> Strategy -> Signal (BUY / SELL / HOLD) -> Order -> Execution model -> Trade -> Portfolio update -> Metrics & Report

+The system is designed as a deterministic state machine operating over a time-ordered sequence of market data.
+Portfolio updates are pure state transitions triggered only by executed trades, ensuring temporal consistency and preventing implicit side effects.
+The modular separation of strategy, execution, and portfolio logic allows alternative trading rules or execution models to be introduced without altering core state behaviour.

 ---

-### Timeline conventions (no lookahead bias)
+### Timeline conventions

-- Signals are generated using only bars available at decision time (`bars[:i]`).
+- Signals are generated using only bars available at decision time.
-- Orders are timestamped with the prior bar timestamp (decision time).
+- Orders are timestamped with the prior bar timestamp.
-- Trades are executed using the next bar (fill time) on open/close per configuration.
+- Trades are executed using the next bar on open/close per configuration.
-- Equity is marked to market using bar close prices (end-of-bar valuation).
+- Equity is marked to market using bar close prices.

 ---